tri-cods/install/guides/python.md

 ![Screenshot: move to trash image](/guides/images/anaconda10.png)

 ### Step 3: Run conda from your terminal

+This is so that you will be able to run anaconda directly from your terminal.

 Open your OS/X terminal.
 You can find your terminal by *clicking* the "magnifying glass" icon (also known as `Spotlight`) on the upper-right hand corner of your menubar or press `Cmd + Space`, type '`Terminal` and press `Enter`.
 In your terminal, run the following: